LennonLab/mutual-dorm/README.md

 ### Non-Spatial Model

 Each simulation was initialized with 100 total cells randomly set to be A or B cells.
 100 units of $R_C$ are added each timestep.
 Simulations were run varying the strength of mutualism, as well as the mode of dormancy (stochastic, responsive, or no dormancy).
 Simulations were also run with and without environmental stochasticity.
-All simulations were ran for 1000 timesteps each.
+All simulations were run for 1000 timesteps each.

 #### Stable conditions

 ![fig1 plot](output_main/MD_plots/fig1.png)

-*Fig.1: Simulation showing coexistance of A and B strains with mutualism enabled (trait = 0.1) and no dormancy.*
+*Fig.1: Simulation showing coexistence of A and B strains with mutualism enabled (trait = 0.1) and no dormancy.*

 ![fig2 plot](output_main/MD_plots/fig2.png)